Brauckhoff/biopixR/README.md

 ![4 1](https://github.com/Brauckhoff/biopixR/assets/121032772/e4c93b06-dbf4-4924-94be-fafd311b3918)

 In conclusion, obtaining meaningful information from the filtered dataset is essential.
 The main findings encompass the number of objects that remained and were discarded, object sizes analyzed via the `sizeFilter`, signal intensity, and area density.
-The `ResultAnalytics` function of biopixR extracts and calculates the described parameters.
+The `resultAnalytics` function of biopixR extracts and calculates the described parameters.
 It requires input of the data frame with remaining coordinates, cluster size, and the original image obtained through the `sizeFilter` function.

 ```{r}
 result <- resultAnalytics(res_sizeFilter)